Evaporator: Rotary evaporator

 Rotary evaporators use a vacuum pump to create a low pressure over a solvent while simultaneously rotating the liquid flask to increase surface area and decrease bubble size.
 Typically, the vapor is passed over a cold finger or coil so that the vaporized material does not damage the pump.
 The rotary evaporator is best used for removing solvent from solutions containing the desired product that will not vaporize at the operating pressure to separate the volatile components of a mixture from non-volatile materials.

 Natural/forced circulation evaporator

 Natural circulation evaporators are based on the natural circulation of the product caused by the density differences that arise from heating (convection).
 A chamber containing a solution is heated, and the vaporized liquid is collected in a receiving flask.

 Falling film evaporator

 This type of evaporator is generally made of 4–8 m) tubes enclosed by steam jackets.
 The uniform distribution of the solution is important when using this type of evaporator.
-The solution enters and gains velocity as it flows downward.
+The solution enters the evaporator and gains velocity as it flows downward.
 This gain in velocity is attributed to the vapor being evolved against the heating medium, which also flows downward.
 This evaporator is usually applied to highly viscous solutions, so it is frequently used in the chemical, sugar, food, and fermentation industries.